reedom/copygen/README.md

 /* Copygen defines the functions that will be generated. */ type Copygen interface {
-  // custom see table below for options ModelsToDomain(*models.Account, *models.User) *domain.Account
+  // custom see table below for options.
-  // to notify a conversion error, place 'error' at the end of return values
+  ModelsToDomain(*models.Account, *models.User) *domain.Account
-  // (c.f. 'coverter' option)
+  // To create a function that returns error, place "error" at the end of return values.
   ModelsToDomain(*models.Account, *models.User) (*domain.Account, error)
 }
 ```